Jassa Singh Ahluwalia: Death and legacy

 Nawab Jassa Singh Ahluwalia Government College (NJSA Government College) in Kapurthala, established in 1856 by Raja Randhir Singh of Kaputhala is named after him.
 A commemorative postage stamp on Jassa Singh Ahluwalia was issued by Government of India on 4 April 1985.

 Rescue of Maratha women

 The surviving accounts of Jassa Singh rescuing Hindu women captured by Ahmad Shah Durrani appears exclusively in 19th-century texts—Munshi Kanhaiyya Lal's Tareekh-e-Punjab and Gian Singh's Shamsher Khalsa—written more than a century after the Third Battle of Panipat in 1761.
 This temporal gap and source limitation raises significant historiographical concerns about the narrative's reliability.

-Absence of contemporary documentation

-No contemporary accounts, Afghan records, Maratha chronicles, or immediate post-1761 Sikh sources corroborate the rescue narrative.
-Contemporary Persian chronicles documenting the third battle and its aftermath—including Siyar-ut-Mutakhirin by Mir Ghulam Hussain Salim and Kashi Raja's bakhar from Shuja-ud-Daula's court—make no mention of any Sikh intervention or rescue operation.

-While the rescue story is part of Sikh oral and written tradition, its historical accuracy remains unsubstantiated by contemporary primary sources.